 The first step in the DTA review authorship process is to register yourself and your co-authors with the appropriate CRG and request a Review Proposal Form (RPF).
 The completed RPF should be returned for evaluation by the editors of the CRG and, if approval is granted, the title will be registered and you will be invited to develop a protocol.
 The protocol should be submitted to the CRG and will undergo peer review by both the CRG and the DTA Editorial Team prior to approval for publication in the Cochrane library.

 The RPF requires details of the team that will develop the protocol & review.
 The team should include a DTA methodologist, a statistician and an information search specialist in addition to relevant clinical expertise.
-It should also include your plans for training the review team to the standards required for Cochrane DTA review authorship.

 Diagnostic Test Accuracy Editorial Team